Berkeley Hope Scholars

 Undocumented Student Program (USP)

-USP practices a holistic, multicultural and solution-focused approach that delivers individualized service for each student.
-The academic counseling, legal support, financial aid resources and extensive campus referral network provided by USP helps students develop the unique gifts and talents they each bring to the university, while empowering a sense of belonging.
-The program’s mission is to support the advancement of undocumented students within higher education and promote pathways for engaged scholarship.
+The Undocumented Student Program practices a holistic, multicultural and solution-focused approach that delivers individualized service for undocumented students.
+The academic counseling, mental health & wellness support, legal support, financial aid resources, professional development opportunities and extensive campus referral network provided by USP helps students develop the unique gifts and talents they each bring to the university, while empowering a sense of belonging.